 American Bully XL temperament

 The American Bully XL temperament is opposite to their appearance.
-The American Bully XL is nothing like the bloodthirsty pit fighter of the old days.
-Instead, this canine is gentle, calm, intelligent, and friendly.
+The American Bully XL is actually gentle, calm, intelligent, and friendly.

 Is American Bully XL a great family dog?